Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in

 Fitting the velocity field with \texttt{Kinemetry}, we determined the optimal disk orientation parameters as PA of the LON$=$90\degr and \textit{i}$=$46\degr.
 These values deviate only slightly from the values obtained from large-scale photometric fits (e.g., \citealp{Erwin_08}: PA of the LON$=$83\degr and \textit{i}$=$48\degr).
 However, when using the large-scale parameters in the disk model, the residual maps exhibit slight signatures of $m$=1 harmonic terms, while using \texttt{Kinemetry}-deduced parameters minimises those artefacts.
 Therefore, we settle on using parameters estimated from \texttt{Kinemetry}.

 The residual velocity map of the galaxy reveals several peculiar structures.
-Specifically, two structures with positive residual velocities, exceeding 50\kms, coincide with the pattern of the dust lanes.
+Specifically, two relatively extended structures with positive residual velocities, exceeding 50\kms, coincide with the pattern of the dust lanes.
 One of these structures, forms an arch to the north of the centre with further extension to the north, while the other extends almost as a straight line over $\sim$7\arcsec~southeast of the centre.
 In between these two structures, a curved structure with negative velocities, of amplitudes exceeding 70\kms, reaches the nucleus from the north.
-Although these structures appear coherent, they do not seem to be consistent with the classical picture of the inflow of offset lines along the bar; nor do they have point symmetry.
-However, the strong positive and negative velocity residuals are separated by high velocity dispersion region, which may be indicating two streams of gas colliding, as in on-axis inflow along the bars.
+These structures appear coherent, although they do not have point symmetry.
+The strong positive and negative velocity residuals are separated by high velocity dispersion region, which may be indicating two streams of gas colliding, as in on-axis inflow along the bars.
 Thus, the low velocity dispersion regions, with local minima at $\sim$1--2\arcsec~north and south of the nucleus, appear also to inflow towards the nucleus.

 Furthermore, the velocity difference map reveals two regions with consistent velocity differences, with amplitudes around $\sim$15--30\kms; one region with positive differences to the northwest of the centre, and the other region with negative differences to the east--southeast.
 Particularly, there are three peaks with maximum velocity differences, coinciding with the three minima in velocity dispersion maps.